jina-ai/jina/docs/concepts/executor/serve.md

 This feature requires watchfiles>=0.18 package to be installed.
 ````

-To see how this works, let's define an Executor configuration in the file `executor.yml`.
+To see how this works, let's define an Executor configuration in `executor.yml`.
 ```yaml
 jtype: MyExecutorBeforeRestart
 ```

-We build a Flow with the Executor in it and expose it:
+Build a Flow with the Executor in it and expose it:

 ```python
 import os